souravendra/distributed-rate-limiter-go-crispy-tribble/README.md

 This is an implementation of a **distributed rate limiter** using the **Token Bucket algorithm**, backed by **Redis**, and built in **Go**.
 It's designed to be efficient, scalable, and production-ready.

+Other algorithms are also implemented and can be selected using the `RATE_LIMIT_STRATEGY` variable in the `.env` -
+- Leaky Bucket
+- Fixed Window
+- Sliding Window Log
+- Moving Window Counter (Hybrid Sliding Window)

 ---